pthu/sahd/source/words/kisse2.md

 ## Bibliography

+For the abbreviations see the
+<a href="/store/abbreviations/">List of Abbreviations</a>.

 <div style="padding-left: 22px; text-indent: -22px;">
 Brettler 1989 <br>
 Marc Zvi Brettler, <i>God is King: Understanding an Israelite Metaphor</i> (JSOTSup, 76), Sheffield: JSOT.